charlenetolentino/mattsnotes/401-main/reading401-30.md

 [Home](/README.md) | [Back](/401-main/401TableofContents.md)

-What is a Hash Table?
+Who is a Hash Table?

 A Hash table is a data structure used to store information.
 There are 2 main components: A key and a value.
 This is a great way to create a associative array.